The Book Inspirations Behind the Armand/Daniel Vampiric Pairing in INTERVIEW WITH THE VAMPIRE (And What ‘Devil’s Minion’ Really Means)

 Daniel, Armand, and the Night Island

 Many years into their relationship, Armand decided to become “incalculably wealthy.”
 Using his knowledge of where old ships with treasure lay at the bottom of the ocean, he recruited Daniel, who now saw himself as “the Devil’s Minion,” to help him procure wealth.
 All while he was asleep during the day.
 With this fortune, Armand, with forged documents Daniel helped him create, purchased an island off the coast of Florida.
-Armand turned it into an entertainment and shopping paradise that came alive only after dark called The Night Island.
+Armand turned it into an entertainment and shopping paradise that came alive only after dark, called The Night Island.

 Armand and Daniel lived at Night Island for years in the Vampire Chronicles.
 Daniel had everything he wanted from Armand, the finest clothes, the newest cars, all except the one thing he wanted most—to become a vampire himself.
-However, when Daniel’s life was in danger, on one of the many instances when he would run away from Armand, the 500-year-old vampire gave him what he wanted at last, and turned him.
-As Armand feared, however, making Daniel a vampire would only serve to drive a bigger wedge between them.
+This caused friction between them and periodically, Daniel would run away from Armand and Night Island, only to find mostly disaster on his own and come crawling back home.

 Daniel and Armand in AMC’s Interview with the Vampire